-Criminal records are a large and growing part of American life.1 Our project reflects the importance of these data and revolves around improving the accuracy of criminal records.2 Given the wide range of justifications for, and manners in which, criminal history record information can be created, collected and disseminated, this is a daunting task.
-While many organizations play a role in ensuring accurate criminal history record information, no one entity or jurisdiction has full authority, responsibility or control.
-Our task is to devise legislation that can encourage improvements in this area.
+Criminal records are a large and growing part of American life.1 This project reflects the importance of these data - for both law enforcement and civil purposes - and focuses on improving the accuracy of criminal records.2 Given the wide range of justifications for, and manners in which, criminal history record information can be created, collected and disseminated, this is a daunting task.
+While many organizations play a role in ensuring accurate criminal history record information, no one entity or jurisdiction has the full authority, responsibility or control necessary to fully regulate this system.
+Our task is to devise legislation that can broadly encourage improvements in this area using the structures and authorities already in place in many jurisdictions.
+As noted in our previous, similar memo, we are far from the first group to undertake efforts in this area.3 Yet we believe that the Uniform Law Commission is uniquely positioned to make a distinctive and positive contribution through legislation.